 They should never feel bored.

-The best events create a rhythm that keeps guests engaged from beginning to end.
+The best celebrations create a rhythm that keeps guests engaged from beginning to end.

 Music plays an important role in this process, but music alone cannot create energy.